kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

 **When configuring routes consumer route always takes precedence over producer route**

-We always prioritize policies targeting `Mesh*Route` than the one targeting MeshService because route can have more specific requirements than a whole MeshService
+We always prioritize policies targeting `Mesh*Route` than the one targeting MeshService because route can have more specific requirements than a whole MeshService.

 ##### Overriding on universal